moocow-the-bovine/dstar-gantry/README.txt

         See "dstar-buildhost:/dstar/init/etc_default_dstar_relay"
         <https://git.zdl.org/svn-mirror/ddc-dstar/src/branch/master/init/etc
         _default_dstar_relay> for syntax and more details.

+    dstar_selftest_publish
+        Set to non-empty and non-""no"" to make the "self-test" action test SSH access for "publish" operations.
+Disabled by default.

     VAR All environment variables are passed down to child processes (e.g.
         "dstar-nice.sh"